modx-pro/Docs/docs/en/components/pdotools/parser.md

 {/if}
 ```

-Fenom will be run at first turn in chunks, so it can help you to fair devide their parts.
+Fenom will be run at first turn in chunks, so it can help you to fair divide their parts.
-In this example snippet **Login** will be called only for unauthorised user. modParser, as you klow, would run both parts of code and then select only one for current user.
+In this example snippet **Login** will be called only for unauthorized user. modParser, as you know, would run both parts of code and then select only one for current user.

 But you should now, that when you are using mixed syntax - there will be called both Fenom and MODX parser, and it is not good for maximum performance.
 It is always better and faster to use only Fenom syntax, but you can smoothly migrate to it with mixed syntax.